hchinae/punctuation_prediction/report/report.md

 ### Components

-- **Embedding layer**: maps tokens to 128-dimensional vectors
+- **Embedding layer**: maps tokens to 64-dimensional vectors
-- **BiLSTM layer**: hidden size 192, bidirectional
+- **BiLSTM layer**: hidden size 64, bidirectional
 - **Dropout**: 0.4 for regularization
-- **Linear classifier**: outputs logits over 9 punctuation classes
+- **Linear classifier**: outputs logits over 10 punctuation classes

 Input → Embedding → BiLSTM → Dropout → Linear → Softmax

+All the above-mentioned dimensions were quickly tuned based on performance on the validation set.
+Additionally, we applied a weight decay of 1e-5 to further regularize the model parameters and reduce overfitting.

 ## Data Pipline

-During training, a small validation set is randomly selected from the training set.
-The vocabulary is built only from the training data (excluding validation), as the validation set is intended to mimic the unseen testing data distribution.

-To prepare training data, we convert each story into sequences of tokens (words) and their corresponding punctuation labels.
-Two special tokens are used:
+Part of the data preprocessing was already provided, where the texts are tokenized and punctuation markers are inserted.
 - <punctuation>: a placeholder for where a punctuation mark was originally present
-- <UNK>: used for out-of-vocabulary tokens during validation and testing
+- <unk>: used for out-of-vocabulary tokens during validation and testing
+Example:
 ["yesterday", "<punctuation>", "i", "went", "to", "<UNK>", "park", "<punctuation>"]
 Labels: [",", "."]

-During training:
-- Vocabulary (token-to-ID mapping) and punctuation label mappings are constructed.
-- A custom collate function is used to pad sequences or truncate them to the maximum allowed length.
+Before training, the vocabulary and punctuation label mappings are built using only the training data to prevent data leakage.
+A custom collate function pads or truncates sequences to a fixed maximum length.

-During evaluation (and inference), the data pipeline processes .txt files to:
-- Tokenize sentences
-- Detect punctuation positions
-- Replace punctuation with <punctuation> placeholders
-- Generate ground truth labels for comparison with model predictions

-This unified pipeline ensures that training and evaluation data are consistently formatted and compatible with the model.
+During evaluation and inference, the same preprocessing pipeline is used: tokenizing the text, replacing punctuation with <punctuation> placeholders, and generating ground truth labels.
+This ensures consistent formatting between training and evaluation without exposing the model to unseen data during vocab construction.

 ## Experiments
-We began our experiments with standard parameters and applied light tuning to improve performance.
-Adjustments included increasing dropout to reduce overfitting and lowering the hidden layer size.
+We began with standard hyperparameters and applied light tuning to improve performance.
+This included increasing dropout to reduce overfitting and reducing the hidden layer size to limit model capacity.

 Final Hyperparameters:

-- EMBEDDING_DIM: 128
+- EMBEDDING_DIM: 64
-- HIDDEN_DIM: 192
+- HIDDEN_DIM: 64
 - DROPOUT: 0.4
+- MAX_SEQ_LEN: 524
-- BATCH_SIZE: 32
+- BATCH_SIZE: 16
-- EPOCHS: 12
+- EPOCHS: 40
 - LEARNING_RATE: 3e-4
+- WEIGHT_DECAY: 1e-5

-We also implemented:
+To stabilize training and avoid overfitting, we also implemented:

-- A learning rate scheduler (starting at 3e-4, reducing on plateau)
+- A learning rate scheduler (starting at 3e-4, reducing when validation F1 plateaus)
-- An early stopping mechanism with patience = 3
+- An early stopping mechanism with patience = 5 based on validation F1

 ## Results

 We evaluate our model on both validation (from train split), and the official test set.
 The validation set results are:
-- Macro F1: 49%
+- Macro F1: 42.50%
-- Weighted F1: 80%
+- Weighted F1: 80.79%

 The per class f1 on test set are shown here: